 Schedule your content.
 Automating your content curation can be an easy way to keep your social media pages active without you having to add content constantly.
 Using a tool like Buffer you can add up to 10 posts at a time, per social platform for free.
 This allows you to group your marketing activities together to give you more time to work on driving your sales growth.

-Feedly is a tool where you can save articles to read later.
+Feedly is one of those content curation tools where you can save articles to read later.
 This is great for those browsing several websites at once to choose from at the time of curation.
 The tool even organizes your curated content into sections.

 Pocket is another content curation tool where you can view content later.
 Once you’ve selected several articles you want to read, all you need to do is add it to Pocket and it’ll be saved for you.